viettranx/tracking-location-socketio/README.md

 Since the nodemon service could not be watch itself config, you need to restart it.

 ## Want to add more route
 This project use GPX format to emit location info to the clients.
-Just place any file GPX to add more.
+Just place any file GPX to `gpx` folder to add more.
 To create a GPX file, please follow the instruction at https://mapstogpx.com

 ## To Do